wemat/wemat.github.io/README.md

 # Wemat's private Projects

-I am intersted in data, programming, solving problems and create something from scratch.
-The way to do this things is by learning by doing.
-So here I will link a few selected projects that I worked on.
+I like data, programming, solving problems and create something from scratch.
+Learning by doing is my approach.
+So here are  a few selected projects that I worked on.

 The scope of the projects vary from small (1 day or less), medium (1-3 weeks) to large (several months).